 - In the Versions window, click Save Current Version.

-- In the dialog that appears, enter a version name if desired, and click Proceed.
+- In the dialog that appears, enter a version name if desired, and click Save.
 If you don't enter a name, the current date and time is used.

 Restore a previous version